Booyal, Queensland: Geography

 The Burnett River forms the western boundary of the locality and the Gregory River, a tributary of the Isis River, runs through the location from south to north to the east of the Burnett River.

 The Bruce Highway passes from the east to the north-west through the locality.

 History

 Booyal is believed to be an Aboriginal word, indicating south direction.

 Booyal Provisional School opened about May 1905.
 It became Booyal State School on 1 January 1909.
 It closed in 1933.

 Booyal Central State School opened on 20 November 1916.
+It celebrated its centenary in November 2016.